-Course code PE/CE/23-7 Т

-Category Program E Program Elective Course

-Course title Construction Planning, Scheduling and Control

-L Т Credits

-Scheme and credits 3 0 3.0

-Course Assessment Internal E Examin ation (30 marks):

-Methods be conditioned of the two of two of ducted. wo min erforma ments, o ster exa uestiona lsory an uestions qual ma lidate is The avera or examin ance will quiz etc. v amination s are to be nd based co s.
-Two que arks. s required of 20 marks including third minor in open book mode will age of the highest marks obtained by a student in the any nations will be considered. be measured through percentage of lectures attended (04 will have weightage of 06 marks n (70 marks) : e set by the examiner.
-Question number one will be on the entire syllabus.
-It will contain seven short answers estions are to be set from each unit.
-All questions will to attempt 05 questions in all, one compulsory and as selecting one from each of the four units.
+Course code PE/CE/77-T Category Program Elective Course Course title Construction Planning, Scheduling and Control L T Credits Scheme and credits 3 - 3.0 Course Assessment Internal Examination (30 marks): Methods • Three minor tests each of 20 marks including third minor in open book mo be conducted.
+The average of the highest marks obtained by a student in the any of the two minor examinations will be considered. • Class Performance will be measured through percentage of lectures attended (04 marks) • Assignments, quiz etc. will have weightage of 06 marks End semester examination (70 marks): • Nine questions are to be set by the examiner.
+Question number one will be compulsory and based on the entire syllabus.
+It will contain seven short answers type questions.
+Two questions are to be set from each unit.
+All questions will carry equal marks. • A candidate is required to attempt 05 questions in all, one compulsory and remaining four questions selecting one from each of the four units.

-Sr. No Course outcomesRBT LAt the end of the course students will be able to:Image: Course students will be able to: CO1.
+Sr. No Course outcomes At the end of the course students will be able to: RBT[] Level CO1.
 Identify the types of technology and construction methods.
 L3 (Applying) CO2.
 Analyze a project schedule and its planning.
 L4(Analyzing) CO3.
 Analyze the cost and its control throughout the project.
 L4(Analyzing) CO4.
 Develop a project with quality control and safety provisions.
 L6 (Creating)